tanvi2612/Explainable-Fake-News-Detection/README.md

 # Steps to run extention
 - Go to the detectr directory
-- Download the model from the given Gdrive link(at the same directory as the app.py file)
+- Download the model from the given Gdrive link "https://drive.google.com/file/d/1Yn3l_quOMV-ncLYzVU06WZ3372VvE10Y/view?usp=sharing" (at the same directory as the app.py file)
 - Install the required packages
 ## Creating Extension For Chrome